Carfentanil Drug Test

 - Each test is easy to use and fast-acting

-- The Carfentanil drug test kit contains 25 strips per pack
+- The Carfentanil drug test kit contains 25 dip tests per pack

 - A Great Drug Screening Solution!